seuchenhund/ronin-documentation/docs/developers/network/eip-1559/index.md

 Ronin is preparing for an upcoming hardfork that will introduce a base fee mechanism for gas pricing, in line with EIP-1559.
 This update will improve fee predictability and network efficiency by changing how gas prices are calculated.

-The hardfork is expected to go live on March 17th, 7:00 UTC on mainnet.
+The Ronin mainnet hardfork is expected to go live on **March 17th** at block [43447600](https://app.roninchain.com/block/43447600).
 Saigon testnet has already been updated.
 We encourage you to test and adjust your applications in advance.

 ## What's Changing?